 More From Exputer: Minecraft Impaling

-Thorns is the last and least favorite helmet enchantment in Minecraft.
+The Thorns is probably the least favorite helmet enchantment in Minecraft.
 It deals damage to the enemies that attack you.
 The good thing about the enchantment is that it deflects all sorts of damage and is not situational.
 The attacks it can deflect are melee, projectile, arrows, or any other attack you can think of.
 When an enchantment is not situational, it’s the one we always recommend.
 Because then you can use it in all types of different situations and be equally effective.

 So, all in all, it’s great having such enchantment, but there is a problem that comes with Thorns.
 To see that, let’s look at exactly how thorns work in Minecraft.
 Thorns Enchantment has a total of III levels.
 With each level, you get a 15% chance of inflicting damage to the attacker, which means that you won’t always damage your enemies but have a chance to do it.

-Anyways at the maximum level, III, you will have a 45% chance of dealing the damage to the attacker.
+Anyways at the maximum level, III, you will have a 45% chance of dealing damage to the attacker.
 But that comes with the price of durability.
 So every time Thorns deal damage, it will reduce your helmet’s or any other item’s durability by three.
 But only when it deals damage; otherwise, it won’t affect it.
 All in all, it is a personal preference.

 Curse of Binding